dayseanm04/Hospital-Network-Design-Project/skip/09-Configure-INET-Services-Network-Behind-ISP1.md

-# 🌐 Configure INET Services Network Behind ISP1
+# 🌐 Configure INET Servers IP

-In this task, I will configure the **INET services network** that sits **behind ISP1**.
+In this task, I will configure the **INET Srvers** IP addresses

 This network represents external Internet services that the **hospital network accesses through ISP1**.

 ## 🎯 Objectives

-- ✅ Configure the ISP1 interface connected to the INET network
 - ✅ Build the INET services LAN
 - ✅ Assign **static IP addresses** to Internet service servers
 - ✅ Configure hostnames and interface descriptions